Elevate Your Astro Code Highlights with TypeScript Snippets

 - Adaptive light and dark mode code blocks

-These improvements significantly enhance code readability and user experience, making your Astro code highlights more valuable to your readers.
+These features enhance code readability and user experience, making your code examples more valuable to readers.